argoproj/argo-workflows/docs/quick-start.md

 * Click `+ Submit New Workflow` and then `Edit using full workflow options`

 * You can find an example workflow already in the text field.
 Press `+ Create` to start the workflow.

+> Pay close attention to the URI.
+It uses `https` and not `http`.
+Navigating to `http://localhost:2746` result in server-side error that breaks the port-forwarding.